eduflow/mongoengine-slugfield/README.md

     >>> from mongoengine_slugfield import SlugField

 and then use as you would a normal MongoEngine field.
-The `populate_from`-parameter set which field to create the slug from:
+The `populate_from`-parameter determines which field to create the slug from:

     >>> class Page(Document):
     ...     title = StringField()